2023 Awards

 The award recipient will be extended:

-2. Invited to do a 5 minute presentation related to recipients specific enterprise or vision.
-Presentation will be during the either the President's or Awards Plenary at the 2023 IPOS World Congress.
+2. Invited to do a 5 minute PRE-RECORDED presentation related to recipients specific enterprise or vision.
+The recorded presentation will be played at the 2024 IPOS World Congress as well as promoted online and on social media.

 3. Complimentary Conference Registration.